HumaticsLAB/SEAM-Match-RCNN/README.md

 ## Training
-We provide the scripts to train both Match-RCNN and M&M’s.
+We provide the scripts to train both Match-RCNN and SEAM Match-RCNN.
 Check the scripts for all the possible parameters.

 ### Single GPU
 ```bash